-- (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question - (c) The other directors are satisfied that it is in the best interests of the charity to contract with the supplier rather than with someone who is not a director or connected person.
-In reaching that decision the directors must balance the advantage of contracting with a director or connected person against the disadvantages of doing so. - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the charity. - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of directors is present at the meeting. - (f) The reason for their decision is recorded by the directors in the minute book. - (g) A majority of the directors then in office are not in receipt of remuneration or payments authorised by article 6(4)(A).] - (5) (a) In sub-clauses (2)-(4) of this article 6 "charity" shall include any company in which the charity - holds more than 50% of the shares, or - controls more than 50% of the voting rights attached to the shares; or - has the right to appoint one or more directors to the board of the company, - (b) In sub-clause (4) of this article 6, sub-clause (2) of article 45 and sub-clause (2) of article 46 "connected person" means - (i) a child, parent, grandchild, grandparent, brother or sister of the director, - (ii) the spouse or civil partner of the director or of any person falling within paragraph (i) above; - (III) a person carrying on business in partnership with the director or with any person falling within paragraph (i) or (ii) above; - (iv) an institution which is controlled - (I) by the director or any connected person falling within paragraph (i), (ii), or (iii) above, or
+- (c) The charity and its directors may only rely upon the authority provided by article 6(4)(B)(a)(iii) if each of the following conditions is satisfied: - (a) The amount or maximum amount of the payment for the goods is set out in an agreement in writing between: - (i) the charity or its directors (as the case may be); and - (ii) the director or connected person supplying the goods ("the supplier") under which the supplier is to supply the goods in question to or on behalf of the charity. - (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question. - (c) The other directors are satisfied that it is in the best interests of the charity to contract with the supplier rather than with someone who is not a director or connected person.
+In reaching that decision the directors must balance the advantage of contracting with a director or connected person against the disadvantages of doing so. - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the charity. - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of directors is present at the meeting. - (f) The reason for their decision is recorded by the directors in the minute book. - (g) A majority of the directors then in office are not in receipt of remuneration or payments authorised by article 6 (4)(A).] - (d) In sub-clauses (2)-(4) of this article 6: - (a) "charity" shall include any company in which the charity: - o holds more than 50% of the shares; or - o controls more than 50% of the voting rights attached to the shares; or - o has the right to appoint one or more directors to the board of the company; - (b) in sub-clause (4) of this article 6, sub-clause (2) of article 45 and sub-clause (2) of article 46 "connected person" means:

-- (II) by two or more persons falling within subparagraph (I), when taken together - (v) a body corporate in which - - (f) the director or any connected person falling within paragraphs (i) to (iii) has a substantial interest; or - (II) two or more persons falling within subparagraph (I) who, when taken together, have a substantial interest. - (c) Paragraphs 2 to 4 of Schedule 5 to the Charities Act 1993 apply for the purposes of interpreting the terms used in this sub-clause.
+- (i) a child, parent, grandchild, grandparent, brother or sister of the director; - (ii) the spouse or civil partner of the director or of any person falling within paragraph (i) above; - (iii) a person carrying on business in partnership with the director or with any person falling within paragraph(i) or (ii) above; - (iv) an institution which is controlled: - (i) by the director or any connected person falling within paragraph (i), (ii), or (iii) above; or - (ii) by two or more persons falling within subparagraph (I), when taken together - (v) a body corporate in which: - (i) the director or any connected person falling within paragraphs (i) to (iii) has a substantial interest; or - (ii) two or more persons falling within subparagraph (I) who, when taken together, have a substantial interest. - (c) Paragraphs 2 to 4 of Schedule 5 to the Charities Act 1993 apply for the purposes of interpreting the terms used in this subclause.

-Members
+7 Members